levelel/xubuntu-on-asus-t100ta/README.md

-# linux-asus-t100
+# xubuntu on asus t100ta

-This is an update for the original [5bentz's guide](https://github.com/5bentz/linux-asus-t100) I only test Xubuntu 21.04 and it works great on my T100TA.
+This is an update for the original [5bentz's guide](https://github.com/5bentz/linux-asus-t100).

+I only test Xubuntu 21.04 and it works great on my T100TA.
 Personally, I prefer the more slim xubuntu than the original ubuntu.
 Feedbacks are welcomed.

 Getting xubuntu on T100TA